Sheikh Khalifa Net Worth: How Much Was UAE President Sheikh Khalifa Bin Zayed Al Nahyan’s Estate Worth After His Death?

 Sheikh Khalifa's Net Worth

-Khalifa bin Zayed bin Sultan Al Nahyan was the President of the United Arab Emirates, the leader of the United Arab Emirates Armed Forces, and the Emir of Abu Dhabi.
-Sheikh Khalifa Bin Zayed Al Nahyan was worth $18 billion at the time of his death.
+The President of the United Arab Emirates, the Supreme Commander of the United Arab Emirates Armed Forces, and the Emir of Abu Dhabi were Khalifa bin Zayed bin Sultan Al Nahyan.
+At the time of his passing, Sheikh Khalifa Bin Zayed Al Nahyan had a net worth of $18 billion.